 Dairy products are arguably the best source of calcium.
 The thing is just that the form from veggies is less tasking for the body to absorb.

 Anyone can carry out these treatments in that they are so simple.
 They simply involve the use of a cold or hot object to get relief.

 You can relieve joint stiffness with heat therapy.
-All you need is to apply some form of heat to arthritic joint to enjoy relief.
+All you need is to apply some form of heat to the arthritic joint to enjoy relief.
 This may take the form of immersing the affected part in slightly hot water or having a hot bath.
-Electric heating pad or moist heat packs can also be used.
+An electric heating pad or moist heat packs can also be used.

 For cold therapy, you just need to apply an ice pack to the affected joint.
 This can relieve inflammation, swelling, and pain.

 Many experts will attest to the efficacy of magnesium sulfate for pain relief.
 People have used it for that for many years.

 This naturally occurring mineral is what you will find in Epsom salts.
 As a result, soaking a joint affected by arthritis in a bowl of warm water with Epsom salt may provide you pain relief.

 You may still get the benefit by taking a bath with the water if you cannot dip the affected joint into a bowl.
 Of course, you are going to need more warm water and Epsom salts in this case.
 You may need to fill a tub for this purpose.